British soldier killed in Cyprus resort stabbing, three held

 NICOSIA (Reuters) - An off-duty British soldier was stabbed to death in the popular Cypriot resort of Ayia Napa on Sunday, police said, saying they had detained three British tourists for questioning.

-Two police sources told Reuters that the three suspects held for questioning were British citizens, all teenagers.
-They were due to appear before a magistrate on Monday, police said.
+Two police sources told Reuters that the three suspects held for questioning were British citizens.

 “We can confirm there was a stabbing incident involving a British soldier who was killed,” a spokeswoman for the British bases in Cyprus said.

-The victim was serving at Dhekelia, one of two bases Britain has maintained on the east Mediterranean island, a former colony, since independence in 1960.
-The incident happened in an area of Ayia Napa which is out-of-bounds for British soldiers.
+The victim was serving in his regiment at Dhekelia, one of two bases Britain has maintained on the east Mediterranean island, a former colony, since independence in 1960.

 Reporting By Michele Kambas; Editing by Andrew Osborn